konmik/Phlux/README.md

 Normally on Android our views are bloated with multi-purpose disorganized methods and variables, our background task management is a dark and unfriendly place that causes tons of troubles.
+Our data is partially parcelable and partially not, we save different values and get NPEs because our data is not in sync with lifecycles.
 With Phlux we have more control over methods, over data and over background tasks.

 ![Data Model](https://github.com/konmik/Phlux/blob/resources/doc/data_model.png)

 This is the Phlux data model.
-It is extremely simple.
+It is simple.

 Phlux has root, it is just `Map<String, Scope>`.
 Every *Scope* has a state of a corresponding *View*.
 Every *Scope* also has a list of current background tasks.
+Key is a randomly generated string that binds view to its state.

 Whenever a process gets wiped out Phlux automatically restores scopes and relaunches their tasks that did not complete yet.

-The entire architecture is so simple (14Kb jar), it is hard to believe that no one have it implemented like this yet (if you have, then why didn't you release the damn library so I could just relax and write reliable apps easily?)
+The entire architecture is so simple, it is hard to believe that no one have it implemented like this yet (if you have, then why didn't you release the damn library so I could just relax and write reliable apps easily?)